nvladimus/kekse/README.md

         self.gui.add_button('Disconnect', tab_name, lambda: self.close())
 ```

 Note the *what you see is what you get* principle, so `Parameter 1` is both the label on the GUI panel and the name of numeric field widget in the code.
-For example, function `_update_gui()` calls it as such:
+For example, function `_update_gui()` will call it `Parameter 1` to update it's value from the `config` dictionary:
 ```
     def _update_gui(self):
         self.gui.update_param('Parameter 1', self.config['param1'])